CleverRaven/Cataclysm-DDA/CONTRIBUTING.md

-## How to Contribute
+# Contribute

-Contributing to C:DDA is easy - *simply fork the repository here on GitHub, make your changes, and then send us a pull request* - but there are a couple of guidelines we suggest sticking to:
+Contributing to Cataclysm: Dark Days Ahead is easy - simply fork the repository here on GitHub, make your changes, and then send us a pull request.

+## Guidelines

+There are a couple of guidelines we suggest sticking to:

 * Add this repository as an `upstream` remote.
 * Keep your `master` branch clean.
 This means you can easily pull changes made to this repository into yours.
 * Create a new branch for each new feature or set of related bug fixes.
 * Never merge from your local branches into your `master` branch.
 Only update that by pulling from `upstream/master`.

+## Code Style

+Current policy is to only update code to the standard style when changing a substantial portion of it, but **please** do this in a seperate commit.
+Blocks of code can be passed through astyle to ensure that their formatting is correct:

+    astyle --style=allman --indent=spaces=4 --add-brackets --align-pointer=name

+For example, from vi, set marks a and b around the block, then:

+    :'a,'b ! astyle --style=allman --indent=spaces=4 --add-brackets --align-pointer=name

-## An Example Workflow
+## Example Workflow

 #### Setup your environment